 - You now see your new run in a grid, and the new assay design has been created.

-- Click the filename to see your data.
+- Click the filename (in the Assay ID column) to see your data.

 - Select Manage Assay Design > Edit assay design to review the assay design.